xyproto/algernon/README.md

 * Live editing/preview when using the auto-refresh feature.
 * The use of Lua allows for short development cycles, where code is interpreted when the page is refreshed (or when the Lua file is modified, if using auto-refresh).
 * Self-contained Algernon applications can be zipped into an archive (ending with `.zip` or `.alg`) and be loaded at start.
-* Built-in support for [Markdown](https://github.com/russross/blackfriday), [Pongo2](https://github.com/flosch/pongo2), [Amber](https://github.com/eknkc/amber), [GCSS](https://github.com/yosssi/gcss) and [JSX](https://github.com/mamaar/risotto).
+* Built-in support for [Markdown](https://github.com/russross/blackfriday), [Pongo2](https://github.com/flosch/pongo2), [Amber](https://github.com/eknkc/amber), [Sass](https://github.com/wellington/sass), [GCSS](https://github.com/yosssi/gcss) and [JSX](https://github.com/mamaar/risotto).
 * Redis is used for the database backend, by default.
 * Algernon will fall back to the built-in Bolt database if no Redis server is available.
 * The HTML title for a rendered Markdown page can be provided by the first line specifying the title, like this: `title: Title goes here`.
 This is a subset of MultiMarkdown.
 * No file converters needs to run in the background (like for SASS).
 Files are converted on the fly.
 * If `-autorefresh` is enabled, the browser will automatically refresh pages when the source files are changed.
-Works for Markdown, Lua error pages and Amber (including GCSS and *data.lua*).
+Works for Markdown, Lua error pages and Amber (including Sass, GCSS and *data.lua*).
 This only works on Linux and OS X, for now.
 If listening for changes on too many files, the OS limit for the number of open files may be reached.
 * Includes an interactive REPL.
 * If only given a Markdown filename as the first argument, it will be served on port 3000, without using any database, as regular HTTP.
 Handy for viewing `README.md` files locally.
 * Full multithreading.
 All available CPUs will be used.